browserengineering/book/book/visual-effects.md

         return self.s[start:self.i]
 ```

-And then load them.
-But to load them we'll have to augment the `request`
+Now let's figure out how to load the image URL.
+To do this we'll have to start
-function to support binary image content types (currently it only supports
+by augmenting the `request` function to support binary image content types
-`text/html` and `text/css` encoded in `utf-8`).
-A PNG image, for instance, has
+(currently it only supports `text/html` and `text/css` encoded in `utf-8`).
+A
-the content type `image/png`, and is of course not `utf-8`, it's an encoded PNG
+PNG image, for instance, has the content type `image/png`, and is of course not
-file.
-To fix this, we will need to decode in smaller chunks:
+`utf-8`, it's an encoded PNG file.
+To fix this, we will need to decode in
-the status line and headers are still `utf-8`, but the body encoding depends
+smaller chunks: the status line and headers are still `utf-8`, but the body
-on the image type.
+encoding depends on the image type.

 First, when we read from the socket with `makefile`, pass the argument
 `b` instead of `r` to request raw bytes as output: